Changissnz/internet_insecurity_of_today/README.md

   cannot think for themselves, gerontracies are symptomatic of a conservatively pacified populace.
 Gerontocracies, as well as theocracies, are curious examples of ultra-conservatism handling the need to adopt and adapt.
+- The pervasive media and social networking, coupled with declining revenues from Internet activity, imply the preservation of societal stratification under developments that would otherwise be destabilizing.